le0piovesan/goober/README.md

 - **User Flow:**

+  - Easy and quick registration/login flow.
   - Streamlined user flows for both riders and drivers.
   - Intuitive interfaces for requesting rides and managing ongoing rides.
   - Clear communication of ride details, including pickup and dropoff locations.
+  - Notifications about the ride status changes.
   - Minimal user interactions to ensure a smooth experience.

 ## Risk and Unknowns

 - **Risk:** Handling real-time updates and notifications efficiently.

   - **Resolution Plan:** Implement and test Supabase integration thoroughly.
-Explore strategies for optimizing real-time communication.
+Ensure that transactions are commited/rollbacked successfully.

 - **Unknown:** Scalability challenges as the user base grows.

   - **Resolution Plan:** Regularly assess application performance and scalability.
 Implement optimizations based on usage patterns.

 ## ERD Schema, PWA and Lint